Your Genesys Blog Subscription has been confirmed!

 Improving journeys at every stage

-In return, Genesys Cloud CX provides a powerful digital transformation platform.
+In return, Genesys Cloud provides a powerful digital transformation platform.
 First, by consolidating real time data and communications into one easy-to-use omnichannel desktop.
 Second, by giving universities the key they never had – newfound ability to optimise the experience across all stages of the student and staff journey.
 Here’s how:

 More good news

 Super human service improvements don’t end there.
-Genesys AppFoundry offers 200+ off-the-shelf plug-ins and customisations, while our strategic alliances with leaders like Microsoft and Zoom make it easier to connect Genesys Cloud CX with existing CRM and collaboration systems.
+Genesys AppFoundry offers 200+ off-the-shelf plug-ins and customisations, while our strategic alliances with leaders like Microsoft and Zoom make it easier to connect Genesys Cloud with existing CRM and collaboration systems.
 So, agents can seamlessly interact with Teams or Zoom.
 They also spend less time looking-up contacts, dialling and transferring calls.
 Plus, there’s less need for message taking, data entry, and follow-up actions.

-Finally, whatever the future holds, Genesys Cloud CX gives universities peace of mind knowing they can rapidly pivot to home working with zero impact to service levels and the student experience.
+Finally, whatever the future holds, Genesys Cloud gives universities peace of mind knowing they can rapidly pivot to home working with zero impact to service levels and the student experience.

 To learn more about transforming the student experience and the university itself, click here.